khalilia2000/Car-ND-Vehicle-Detection-and-Tracking/README.md

 The following pipeline is used:
 - I recorded the positions of positive detections in each frame of the video and stored them in `recent_hot_windows` (defined globally in line 36 of `trackvehicles.py`).
-- From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions (using 2 thresholds as explained above: the high threshold for identifying the vehicle positions and low threshold to identify the extent of each vehicle).
+- From the positive detections I created a `heatmap` object and then thresholded it to identify vehicle positions (using 2 thresholds as explained above: the high threshold for identifying the vehicle positions and low threshold to identify the extent of each vehicle).
-- I then used  `draw_bboxes_using_watershed()` (defined in lines 228 to 282 of `trackvehicles.py`), which uses the `watershed()` method function from `skimage.morphology` library as well as `label()` from `scipy.ndimage.measurements` and `distance()` function from `scipy.ndimage` library to identify the zones that are connected together in the heatmap.
+- I then used  `draw_bboxes_using_watershed()` (defined in lines 228 to 282 of `trackvehicles.py`), which uses the `watershed()` method function from `skimage.morphology` library as well as `label()` from `scipy.ndimage.measurements` and `distance()` function from `scipy.ndimage` library to identify the zones that are connected together in the `heatmap`.
 - Using the `watershed()` function allows for overlapping bounding boxes.
 However, I used a rather large window size of 144 by 144 for searching local maxima on the result of the `distance` function (line 250 of `trackvechicles.py`).
 This resulted in smoother bounding boxes in the video stream but came at the expense of putting one bounding box over two vehicles if they are too close or overlapping.
 - After each car area is detected, then the maximum and minimum x and y of each labeled area (which was determined by using `label()` function - line 276 of `trackvehicles.py`) is used to determine the bounding box and to draw it on the image (line 279 of `trackvehicles.py`)